 What are Goldsmiths, University of London’s entry requirements — and my chances of getting in?

-For degree courses, applicants are expected to achieve from CCC to ABB at A-level.
-Goldsmiths does not make contextual offers but it does take applicants' educational backgrounds into account and will consider those without the standard entry requirements based on their work experience, creative portfolio or audition.
-Almost a quarter (24 per cent) of students entered through clearing in 2023.
+Applicants are expected to achieve ABB to CCC at A-level.
+Goldsmiths takes applicants’ educational backgrounds into account and will consider those without the standard entry requirements based on their work experience, creative portfolio or audition.
+It has introduced a contextual offer for care leavers or estranged students, two grades below the typical offer.

 What are the graduate prospects?

-Goldsmiths makes sure its students gain experience in industry by teaming up with partners ranging from multinational companies to local art collectives: Tate Modern, Bestival, Universal Music, the Home Office and the Lewisham Refugee Network have all taken part.
-Initiatives to prepare students for future employability include live briefs set by companies such as Kodak and Microsoft for those on design, computing and management degrees.
-But the latest data on graduate outcomes 15 months after a Goldsmiths degree ranks the university 111th based on the proportion in high-skilled jobs or postgraduate study — a slight decline on 106th in our previous edition.
+The university ensures students gain experience in industry by teaming up with partners from multinational companies to local art collectives: Tate Modern, Bestival, Universal Music, the Home Office and the Lewisham Refugee Network have all taken part.
+Initiatives to prepare students for employability include live briefs set by companies such as Kodak and Microsoft.
+But based on the proportion in high-skilled jobs or postgraduate study 15 months after a Goldsmiths degree, the university ranks 111th.

 What is Goldsmiths, University of London’s campus like?

-Unlike most other universities in the capital, all of Goldsmiths’ undergraduate teaching and support is based at a single-site campus in southeast London.
-Here, Goldsmiths has some of the capital's best facilities for the creative arts, including dedicated studio space for all design students and nine specialist research laboratories — and even its own yarn shop.
+All Goldsmiths’ undergraduate teaching and support is based on a single campus in southeast London.
+Here, Goldsmiths facilities for the creative arts include dedicated studio space for all design students and nine specialist research laboratories — and even its own yarn shop.

 Media and communications students have access to digital video and audio-editing hardware and software.
-Goldsmiths’ music studios provide industry-standard equipment for students enrolled on a range of music degrees.
+Goldsmiths’ music studios provide industry-standard equipment for students enrolled on music degrees.

-The Goldsmiths Centre for Contemporary Art gallery on campus exhibits work by artists from around the world, while local community groups and students also make long-term use of the space.
-The £2.9 million performance studios and 200-seat theatre are used by the public as well as students.
+The campus gallery, the Goldsmiths Centre for Contemporary Art, exhibits work by artists from around the world alongside opportunities for community groups and students to make use of the space.
+The £2.9 million performance studios and 200-seat theatre are also used by the public.

 Everything you need to know about Goldsmiths, University of London’s student life and wellbeing support